 It is a misconception that moles burrow into gardens to eat the roots of plants.
 They are actually after the earthworms that are found in garden soil.
-Moles love earthworms so much that they eat nearly their body weight worth of earthworms per day.
-For example, a mole weighing 2.8 ounces (80 g) eats around 1.7 ounces (50 g) of earthworms per day, according to the Mammal Society.
-Moles also consume insect larvae.
+Moles love earthworms so much that they eat nearly their body weight worth of earthworms per day, according to Pest Strategies (opens in new tab).

 Contrary to popular belief, moles are not rodents.
 Here is the taxonomy of the mole, according to the Integrated Taxonomic Information System (ITIS). (opens in new tab)

-Kingdom: Animalia Subkingdom: Bilateria Infrakingdom: Deuterostomia Phylum: Chordata Subphylum: Vertebrata Infraphylum: Gnathostomata Superclass: Tetrapoda Class: Mammalia Subclass: Theria Infraclass: Eutheria Order: Soricomorpha Family: Talpidae
+Kingdom: Animalia Subkingdom: Bilateria Infrakingdom: Deuterostomia Phylum: Chordata Subphylum: Vertebrata Infraphylum: Gnathostomata Superclass: Tetrapoda Class: Mammalia Subclass: Theria Infraclass: Eutheria Order: Soricomorpha Family: Talpidae.

 The naked mole rat and other mole rats aren’t moles at all.
 They are part of the Rodent family.